 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: () The most important thing to remember in this protocol is to make sure the mouse is properly sedated and restrained so that the field of view remains stable for imaging.
+Erica Hoffmann: (3.2-3.6) The most important thing to remember in this protocol is to make sure the mouse is properly sedated and restrained so that the field of view remains stable for imaging.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.